-- 12.1 All Logicalis subsidiary companies must keep records and have appropriate internal controls in place which evidence the business reason for all hospitality, gifts or donations provided to third parties or received from third parties. - 12.2 The Managing Director (or CEO) of each Logicalis subsidiary may nominate certain senior management ("Nominated Senior Management") to have responsibility for approving hospitality or gifts that are either given or received.
-The Nominated Senior Management must submit all details of hospitality or gifts, either given or received, to the Nominated Person (see 12.3 below). - 12.3 Each Logicalis subsidiary company must nominate a person (the "Nominated Person") from their Finance, Human Resources or Legal departments who will have responsibility for managing and co-ordinating all matters pertaining to this Anti-Bribery Policy.
-Logicalis Group must be advised of the Nominated Person's contact details. - 12.4 Details of any donation, hospitality or gifts given or received above the thresholds mentioned in this policy must be recorded in a register maintained by the Nominated Person and submitted to the Logicalis Group by the Nominated Person.
-The register must include details of the amount and who and what the donation or hospitality or gift was for.
+- 12.1 All Logicalis subsidiary companies must keep a register and have appropriate internal controls in place that evidence the business reason for all hospitality, gifts or donations provided to third parties or received from third parties. - 12.2 The Managing Director (or CEO) of each Logicalis subsidiary may nominate certain senior management ("Nominated Senior Management") to have responsibility for approving hospitality that is either given or received.
+The Nominated Senior Management must submit all details of hospitality, either given or received, to the Nominated Person (see 12.3 below). - 12.3 Each Logicalis subsidiary company must nominate a person (the "Nominated Person") from their Finance, Human Resources or Legal departments who will have responsibility for managing and coordinating all matters pertaining to this Anti-Bribery Policy.
+Logicalis International must be advised of the Nominated Person's contact details. - 12.4 Details of any donation, hospitality or gifts given or received which require Group approval, must be recorded in a register maintained by the Nominated Person and submitted to the Logicalis International Chief Legal and Risk Officer by the Nominated Person.
+The register must include details of the amount, who and what the donation or hospitality or gift was for and details of the approver.

-13. How to raise a concern
+13. How to RAISE A CONCERN

 You are encouraged to promptly raise concerns about any issue or suspicion of a violation of this policy.
 If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should be raised with your line manager, in-house legal counsel, head of Human Resources, Finance Director (or CFO) or Managing Director (or CEO) in your country.
-It is thereafter the responsibility of in-country management to report violations or potential violations to the Group CFO.
+It is thereafter the responsibility of in-country management to report violations or potential violations to the Group FD.